 Car Insurance for Seniors Ratings

 After analyzing the top national providers, State Farm, USAA and GEICO stood out as the best car insurance companies for seniors.
-Below, we explain why each provider excelled and share our personal experiences in the quotes, claims and customer service process with each company.
-Additionally, we compare them on the following ratings:
+Below, we explain why each provider excelled and share our research findings from the quotes, claims and customer service process with each company.
+Also, we compare them on the following ratings:

 - J.D.
 Power 2024 Insurance Shopping Study (out of 1,000)